 We offer a flexible range of opportunities for postgraduate research.
 We welcome MPhil and PhD proposals in any topic related to architecture, planning, or landscape.

 Architectural and planning education

-Innovative teaching methods, integration of theory and practice, and learning from related creative disciplines.
+We conduct research into innovative teaching methods, the integration of theory and practice, and learn from related creative disciplines.

 The Higher Education Funding Council for England (HEFCE) has funded research into effective skills transfer.
 This activity is strengthened through our involvement in the:

 - Association of European Schools of Planning (AESOP)

 - European Council of Landscape Architecture Schools (ECLAS) including the Le NOTRE EU Network

 - design related aspects of construction and the use of buildings